 Background - Current Regulatory Approval Process

-- All building developments in Singapore are regulated by 7 key regulatory agencies – BCA, LTA, NEA, NParks, PUB, SCDF and URA, with SLA handling land and strata matters.
+- All building developments in Singapore are regulated by 8 key regulatory agencies – BCA, LTA, NEA, NParks, PUB, SCDF and URA, with SLA handling land and strata matters.

 - Projects are required to obtain regulatory approvals from the relevant agencies at various milestones of the project.

 - Currently, building professionals (e.g. architects, civil and structural engineers, mechanical and electrical engineers) can make separate submissions to individual agencies based on project progress.